cloudtrust/jaeger-collector/README.md

 # Jaeger collector

-Jaeger collector processes and stores traces obtained from the Jaeger agents.
+The Jaeger collector processes and stores traces obtained from the Jaeger agents.

 This repository contains our jaeger-collector dockerfile.
 For our needs, it makes sense to have as little dynamic parts as possible.
 We only need to manage the Jaeger collector's configuration.